biomg/TRFSVM/README.md

     scikit-learn >= 0.20.3
 # Usage
     python pretrain.py
     The pretrain.py file contains pretain_model.
 The model was pretrained by a general functional NCVs with the same number of negative variants as positive variants. python TSVM.py
     The pretrain.py file contains feature extraction and prediction of context-specific functional NCVs.
+# Supported GPUs
+    Now it supports GPUs.
+The code support GPUs and CPUs, it automatically check whether you server install GPU or not, it will proritize using the GPUs if there exist GPUs.